- Enterprise Search Engine Optimization allows Fortune 1000 brands to dominate an entire business category

 With search data, you can explore the unique needs of your audience in each phase and develop a content strategy that maximizes results throughout the entire funnel.

 Content strengthens your ability to gain visibility for relevant keyword phrases far beyond your category, product, and brand terms.
-Through on-page and content optimization, you can exponentially increase your rankings for long-tail keywords through the production of a blog, articles, knowledge hub, video library, webinar series, or other form of evergreen content.
+Through on-page and content optimization, you can exponentially increase your rankings for long-tail keywords.
+Create an SEO-focused blog strategy with articles, as well as a knowledge hub, video library, webinar series, or other forms of evergreen content.

 Creative content helps you break through the noise and capture the attention of a broader audience.
 By making your content stand out, you’re more likely to earn organic social shares and backlinks to the content.